To Leslie: Accolades

-Best Actress nomination
+Best Actress Oscar nomination

 As Momentum Pictures did not fund a conventional, advertising-driven awards campaign for the film, director Michael Morris and his wife, actress Mary McCormack, organized a "celeb-backed campaign" to get Riseborough nominated for the Academy Award for Best Actress.
 They contacted friends and colleagues in the entertainment industry, asking them to view the film and share it with others if they enjoyed it.
 Morris and Riseborough also hired publicists to coordinate the efforts.
 While theretofore not widely seen or regarded as a serious awards contender, the campaign successfully raised the film's profile as dozens of celebrities publicly praised it and Riseborough's performance on social media; some also hosted screenings during voting for the Academy Award nominations in January 2023.
 Riseborough was nominated for the award on January 24, which the Los Angeles Times called "one of the most shocking nominations in Oscar history".

 After the nomination was announced, there was speculation within the media and the film industry that the tactics may have violated an Academy of Motion Picture Arts and Sciences rule against directly lobbying voters.
 Academy rules forbid individuals from giving "their personal signature, personal regards, or pleas to watch the film" in campaign-related communications.
 A post on the film's Instagram account was also subject to criticism, for possibly violating an Academy rule against "[singling] out 'the competition' by name"; the post featured a quote from film critic Richard Roeper, who praised Riseborough's performance as better than Cate Blanchett's in Tár, a fellow nominee for Best Actress.
 On January 27, the Academy announced that they were "conducting a review of the campaign procedures around this year's nominees, to ensure that no guidelines were violated, and to inform us whether changes to the guidelines may be needed in a new era of social media and digital communication".

+The campaign was also pointed out to have identical phrasing from multiple individuals which resulted in internet memes; Riseborough's campaign was also seen to harm chances in regards to additional nominations for women of color, namely for Danielle Deadwyler and Viola Davis, who typically do not have the widespread push Riseborough received during voting (both actresses were eventually snubbed in favor for Riseborough with Michelle Yeoh as the only woman of color nominated in the category).

 The Academy occasionally rescinds nominations if it is found that the nominee participated in unsanctioned campaigning.
 However, there were no reports that Riseborough had done so, or that any Academy members had lodged formal complaints about the campaign's behavior; consequently, Clayton Davis of Variety and Pete Hammond of Deadline Hollywood both predicted that the nomination would be unaffected.
 On January 31, the Academy concluded its review by pledging to address "social media and outreach campaigning tactics" which they said caused "concern", but confirming that Riseborough's nomination would be retained.